platform-mesh/example-httpbin-operator/docs/kcp-api-syncagent/readme.md

     kubectl apply -f docs/kcp-api-syncagent/rbac.yaml

-The HttpBin resources is managed by the api-syncagent and triggers the httpbin-operator to create the actual HttpBinDeployment.
+The HttpBin resources is managed by the api-syncagent and triggers the example-httpbin-operator to create the actual HttpBinDeployment.

-After the httpbin-operator updated the status of the HttpBin resource api-syncagent synchronizes the status back to the consumer cluster.
+After the example-httpbin-operator updated the status of the HttpBin resource api-syncagent synchronizes the status back to the consumer cluster.

 ## Create the PublishedResources